Last Updated on 11 September, 2023 by Samuelsson

-What Is A Golden Cross?
+What Is A Golden Cross in trading?

 A Golden Cross is when a short term moving average crosses above a rising, long term moving average.
 Typically, the longer period moving average is set to 200-days, and the shorter period to 50-days.
 The technical interpretation of a golden cross is that the short term trend together with the long term trend has shifted.
 Thus, traders and investors expect the previously falling market to begin a long term rising trend.
 A golden cross could be said to be a bullish moving average breakout, where the long term period moving average becomes the resistance level that’s breached by the shorter period moving average.